 “Where is she?”

-My son came running when I pulled in the drive, I guess my Aunt had called him.
+My son came running when I pulled in the drive, my Aunt must have called him.
 He put his arms around me tenderly and walked me inside.
 I sat in the lounge and cried.
-I guess I must have fallen asleep as I woke up with a blanket on and he was gone.
+I guess I must have fallen asleep as I woke up with a blanket on, alone.

 Life can be cruel.
 I desperately wanted a sibling.
-I cried most of the next day and went to bed early.
-I dreamed I was at a river.
+I cried most of the next day and went to bed early, dreaming I was at a river.
 There was a little girl on the other side, it was Emma.
 She looked like me and had on a white dress with no sash, holding the silver box.
 I called to her, but she just stared.
 I tried to say I was sorry, but I knew she couldn’t hear me.
-Running along the bank – I searched for a bridge to get across to her.
-I woke and my pillow was wet with tears.
+Running along the bank – I searched for a way to get across to her, a bridge or anything I could use but didn’t find anything.
+I awoke and my pillow was wet with tears.

 Idly I picked up the box running my hands over the lovely textures in the lid.
 I remembered Emma holding this in my dream and thought about the letters and who had written them.
 They were held together with an old-fashioned, silky ribbon which made a soft “sssss” sound when I pulled it open.

-I quickly realised that these letters were a diary of my illness.
+I quickly realized that these letters were a diary of my illness.
 I took a difficult walk through them enjoying my mother’s perfect English, feeling her pain and concern and Emma’s love.
-The last letter ripped my heart out and I had to stop several times to catch my breath.
+The last letter ripped my heart out and I had to stop several times to catch my breath and wipe my tears.
 It read:

 The girl’s father sent yellow roses today.
 I wish he had brought them.
 They made Emma smile and I am glad.
 She doesn’t smile much anymore.”